Full disclosure: This post contains affiliate links. ?

 • はい (hai) – “yes”

-• いいえ (iie) – “no”
+• いいえ (iie) – “no” or “you’re welcome”

-• こんにちは (konnichiwa) – “hello”
+• こんにちは (konnichiwa) – “hello” or “good afternoon”

-• じゃね (ja ne) – “goodbye”
+• じゃね (ja ne) – “bye”

 • すみません (sumimasen) – “excuse me”

-• おねがいします(o-negai shimasu) – “please”
+• お願いします (o-negai shimasu) – “please”

-• ありがとう (arigatou) – “thank you”
+• ありがとうございます (arigatō gozaimasu) – “thank you”

 • わかりません (wakarimasen) – “I don’t understand”

-Keep on reading for more vocabulary!
+You’ll be way ahead of the game, so keep on reading for more vocabulary!

 The 8 Core Japanese Pronouns

-Japanese pronouns are important to know, although even though they are core words, you will often only hear and use the top three on this list.
+Japanese pronouns are important to know, although even though they are core words, you will most often hear and use the top three on this list.
 In Japanese, pronouns are usually understood from context and not said unless they’re necessary for clarification.

 Any time you would say “you” in English, you’ll use the person’s name followed by “-san” (-さん), such as “Tanaka-san” (田中さん).

-• これ / この (Kore / Kono) – “This” or “This ___ (thing/person)”
+• これ / この (ore / Kono) – “This” or “This ___ (thing/person)”

 • それ / その (Sore / Sono) – “That / It” or “That ___ (thing/person)”